kyma-project/busola/examples/pizzas/README.md

 The `pizzas` example showcases the Busola's extensibility feature.

-The `configuration` directory consists of two Custom Resource Definitions and two Config Maps that store the information about the extensibility configuration.
+The `configuration` directory consists of two Custom Resource Definitions (CRD) and two Config Maps that store the information about the extensibility configuration.

 The `samples.yaml` file includes the examples of the above CRDs.